 Our mission is to provide a rigorous, affordable college education in a supportive environment that respects diversity to help all students meet and surpass their personal, academic, and career goals.

-•Provide direct mental health counseling to students in Pathways as identified by Faculty and Student Success Coaches or Student Success and Career Coaches.
+- Provide direct mental health counseling to students in the Undergraduate College as identified by Faculty and Student Success Coaches.
 When appropriate, include wraparound resource support and solution-focused action planning.

-•Develop and engage in outreach efforts with the student population in order to lessen stigmas around seeking mental health counseling.
+- Develop and engage in outreach efforts with the student population in order to lessen stigmas around seeking mental health counseling, including facilitating group sessions.
 Work closely with Coaches in order to better understand student population and specific needs and follow through on referrals.

-•Create and deliver quarterly mental health related professional development to staff and faculty in Pathways; build protocols to help students in crisis; other related projects as needed.
+- Create and deliver quarterly mental health related professional development to staff and faculty; build protocols to help students in crisis; other related projects as needed.

-•2-3 years of professional experience of counseling young adults in a high school, higher ed, or other related setting.
+- 2-3 years of professional experience counseling or working as a social worker with young adults in a high school, higher education, or other related setting.

-•Must be passionate and have specific experiences working with underrepresented and first generation college students or equivalent high school population, and experience working with students who have experienced trauma.
+- Must be passionate about and have specific experiences working with underrepresented and first generation college students or equivalent high school population, and experience working with young adults who have experienced trauma.

 Required fields are indicated with an asterisk (*).

-- * Are you a Licensed Clinical Professional Counselor in the state of Illinois?
+- * Are Licensed Clinical Professional Counselor (LCPC) or Licensed Clinical Social Worker in Illinois?

 - Cover Letter